qkzk/qdb/readme.md

 ## BUGS & TODO

-3. load a database from CLI argument
+1. load a database from CLI argument
-4. refactor select and store values somewhere _like_ a table
+2. refactor select and store values somewhere _like_ a table
+3. leaks everywhere

 ## Ambitions